 - Dr. Adam Reeves (Fall & Spring)

 - Dr. Nancy Kim (Fall, Spring & Summer)

 Please note: The number of openings for Directed Study research is dependent on available space, faculty needs, and any prerequisite skills and/or courses that may be required for the research project.

 The following are examples of Directed Study positions currently available; this is not an exhaustive list, and you should feel free to contact any of the professors listed above if you are interested in working with them!

 - The Phonology and Reading lab is seeking students interested in Directed Study.
 The lab studies the basis of the human capacity for language from a broad interdisciplinary perspective.
-Our research includes infants and adults, we study various languages—both spoken (e.g., English, Mandarin, Hebrew) and signed, and we use a variety of research methods.
-Activities include assistance in the running of human subjects (either undergraduate students or infants), the coding of results, and participation in lab meetings (held weekly on Thursdays, from 3-4 pm.).
+Our research includes infants and adults, we study various languages—both spoken (e.g., English, Mandarin, Hebrew) and signed, and use a variety of research methods.
+Activities include assisting with running human subjects (either undergraduate students or infants), coding results, and participating in lab meetings (held weekly on Thursdays, from 3-4 pm.).
 The total time commitment is approximately 10 hours.
 We are especially interested in applicants with knowledge of American Sign Language.
-Interested students should contact Xu Zhao (firstname.lastname@example.org) or Amanda Dupuis (email@example.com).
+Interested students should contact Xu Zhao or Amanda Dupuis.